codefresh-io/cap-docs.codefresh.io/_docs/integrations/jenkins.md

 The Run column includes the link to the pipeline in Jenkins.

-Here is an example of the pipeline build in Jenkins with the Enrich image for CSDP step (top) and the log (below).
+Here is an example of the Jenkins log for the pipeline with the report image step.

-{% include image.html
-lightbox="true"
-file="/images/integrations/classic/classic-pipeline-enrich-step.png"
-url="/images/integrations/classic/classic-pipeline-enrich-step.png"
-alt="Codefresh Classic pipeline with Codefresh enrich image step" caption="Codefresh Classic pipeline with Codefresh enrich image step" max-width="50%"
-%}

 {% include image.html
 lightbox="true"